-Kristin Oles is the Restoration Ecology Project Manager at HPEC.
+Kristin Oles is the Restoration Ecology Program Manager at HPEC.
 Kristin is a Colorado native and grew up in Pueblo.
 She graduated from Colorado State University with a B.S. in Rangeland Ecology with a concentration in Restoration Ecology and a B.S. in Fishery Biology in 2011.
 She earned her M.S degree in Horticulture and Agronomy with a focus on Rangeland Ecology from the University of California, Davis in 2016.
 Kristin is very excited to be back in Colorado helping HPEC bring people closer to their natural surroundings through coordinating land management contracts and creating management plans for natural areas.

 Jack Van Vleet

-Jack Van Vleet is the Lead Field Technician for our Open Space Management programs.
+Jack Van Vleet is the Lead Restoration Ecologist for our Open Space Management programs.
 He is a graduate of Colorado State University with a Bachelors of Science in Rangeland Ecology and minors in Ecological Restoration and Conservation Biology.
 As a lifelong Northern Colorado resident, Jack has a passion for the ecology and management of the Front Range’s unique habitats and plant communities.
 When he’s not identifying grasses and wildflowers he is lounging at a brewery with his dogs.